Nguyễn Thị Mỹ Đức

 Nguyễn Thị Mỹ Đức is a former wushu taolu athlete from Vietnam.
 She was a triple medalist at the World Wushu Championships, triple medalist at the Asian Wushu Championships (including being the Asian Champion in changquan), and an eight-time medalist at the Southeast Asian Games.
 She also won the bronze medal in women's changquan at the 2002 Asian Games.
 She retired in 2007 and became a coach.

-She is the sister of fellow wushu athlete Nguyễn Thị Ngọc Oanh.
+She is the sister of former wushu athlete Nguyễn Thị Ngọc Oanh.